aevans/robotic_gambits/notes/rulesets.md

 - `(value)` the action will be performed if the value can be considered `true` and the rule is turned `on`
 - `(a ? b)` compare `a` to `b` to determine if the condition is `true` or `false`
 - `a` and `b` can be numeric values or named items such as a specific sensor's current value
-- comparison operators `?` can be standard greater than, less than, and/or equal to, bitwise operations, or other methods that result in a `true` or `false` value
+- comparison operator `?` can be standard greater than, less than, and/or equal to, bitwise operations, or other methods that result in a `true` or `false` value
 - named items can refer to specific sensors, locally stored values, registry values, or - for the programmers - a memory location whose value is read and used
 - (`interrupt`) evaluates to `true` if a hardware interrupt has been triggered and not yet cleared